jlord/old-site/blog/simple-node-module.md

 #### Beyond the basics

-Because I want to create a module that runs from the commandline, I need to add a section in my `package.json` called `bin` which will allow me to define what file gets run when _x_ word (command) is typed into terminal.
+Because I want to create a module that runs from the command line, I need to add a section in my `package.json` called `bin` which will allow me to define what file gets run when _x_ word (command) is typed into terminal.
 I chose `boilme`.
 Haaa.
 I also added where the repository and issues are on GitHub as well as keywords for when people search npmjs.org.

 ```javascript
 {